yidas/yii2-access-router/README.md

 ];
 ```

-1. Create a component called `access` which uses `yidas\filters\accessRouter` as class with configuration.
+1. Create a component called `access` which uses `yidas\filters\AccessRouter` as class with configuration.

 2. Add this `access` component into `bootstrap` list.